-Future development of the Urban Reserve is estimated to result in a total average annual daily potable water demand of approximately 73 gpm.
+Future development of the Urban Reserve is estimated to result in a total average annual daily potable water demand of approximately 74 gpm.
 Additional potable water distribution pipelines, storage, and wells for dry-year supply could be needed.
 It is assumed that the Urban Reserve would connect to the WRSP and CSP potable water infrastructure.
 The hydraulic modeling for the CSP considered development of the Urban Reserve in determining pipeline diameters and flows, based on general land use assumptions, to ensure level of service criteria would be met.
-Therefore, future development of the Urban

-Reserve, in combination with the CSP, is not expected to require upsizing of proposed major water mains to meet operational, emergency, or fire flow demands.
-It is assumed the onsite distribution system in the Urban Reserve would consist of 12- and -24-inch lines, and would connect to mains constructed with the CSP and WRSP.
+Therefore, future development of the Urban Reserve, in combination with the CSP, is not expected to require upsizing of proposed major water mains to meet operational, emergency, or fire flow demands.
+It is assumed the onsite distribution system in the Urban Reserve would consist of 12-and -24-inch lines, and would connect to mains constructed with the CSP and WRSP.

 The total storage demand for the Urban Reserve would be 0.1 million gallons.
 This storage volume and associated pump capacity were accounted for in the siting and design of the potable water tanks that are proposed to be located within the City's West Side Tank and Pump Station site.
-Because the City's West Side Tank and Pump Station site was sufficiently sized to accommodate demands from the CSP and CSP Urban Reserve areas, this is considered a less than significant impact.
+Because the City's West Side Tank and Pump Station site was sufficiently sized to accommodate demands from the CSP and CSP Urban Reserve areas, and because the potable water pipelines in the WRSP and CSP areas would be adequate to convey water to the Urban Reserve area, this is considered a less than significant impact.

-IMPACT 4.12.1-6 GROUNDWATER USE Applicable Policies and Regulations City of Roseville General Plan Water Forum Agreement Groundwater Management Plan CSP Urban Reserve Significance with Policies and Regulations Less Than Significant Less Than Significant Mitigation Measures: None Required None Required Significance after Mitigation: Less Than Significant Less Than Significant supplies.
+IMPACT 4.12.1-6 GROUNDWATER USE Applicable Policies and Regulations City of Roseville General Plan Water Forum Agreement Groundwater Management Plan CSP Urban Reserve Significance with Policies and Regulations Less Than Significant Less Than Significant Mitigation Measures: None Required None Required Significance after Mitigation: Less Than Significant Less Than Significant

+Development of the proposed Project would increase the demand on water supplies.
+As discussed previously in this section, the demand for water would be met through a combination of sources.
+During wet/normal hydrologic year types, water demand would be met using both surface water and recycled water supplies.
 Surface water would be obtained from existing supplies from the American River and treated at the City's Water Treatment Plant on Barton Road.
 During dry and driest hydrologic year types, City water demand would be met using surface water, recycled water and groundwater supplies along with demand reduction activities such as mandatory water conservation efforts.
 In all year types, groundwater may also be used as an emergency backup for recycled water supplies as is current City policy.

-Development of the proposed Project would increase the demand on water supplies.
-As discussed previously in this section, the demand for water would be met through a combination of sources.
-During wet/normal hydrologic year types, water demand would be met using both surface water and recycled water